TamasPalfi/User-stories/final.md

 ## ***Idol***

 ### 28. Idol Has All Privileges of a Member
 Tony loves using *Members Only*, and as a popular social media figure, he has the designation as an Idol.
-Due to this, he has all the privileges of a Member [SEE# 6-24].
-Addtionally, he has access to unlimited invitations and unlimited invitation codes.
+Due to this, he has all the privileges of a Member [SEE # 6-24].
+Additionally, he has access to unlimited invitations and unlimited invitation codes.
 Notably, he also has unlimited *Members Only* points.

 ### 29. Idol Invites a New Member
 Tony, an Idol, wants to contribute to the web sites overall Member base count by inviting new members to the site.
 He does this to increase the web traffic to *Members Only* and increase his own revenue.
-As a Member, he may send an invitation via email [SEE# 12].
+As a Member, he may send an invitation via email [SEE # 12].
 The alternate mode of invitation is via invitation code.
 Tony may receive invitation codes by selecting "Invitation Code Generation", which will generate a new random invitation code that is valid for 30 days.
 - Non-functional Aspects
    - Web Server receives request to send a new invitation link
    - Node.js backend processes request and sends an automated email with link